 How to Design Machined Parts for Manufacturability

-A discussion of the manufacturing industry is never complete if Henry Ford and his assembly line are not mentioned.
+A discussion of the manufacturing industry is never complete without mentioning Henry Ford and his assembly line.
 Henry Ford had once said, “Any customer can have a car painted any color that he wants, so long as it is black.”
-One driving factor behind the ability of the Ford Motor Company to produce an affordable vehicle for the masses at that time, was their pursuit of simplicity and standardization.
+One driving factor behind the ability of the Ford Motor Company to produce an affordable vehicle for the masses at that time was their pursuit of simplicity and standardization.

-As processes, materials, tools, and parts are standardized or simplified in a manufacturing environment, the total production time of a finished product is typically reduced.
-In the modern era of manufacturing the need for, and execution of, instant access to information, data, and precision parts is vastly different from Henry Ford’s time.
-Although this may be true, the benefits of planning the design of a product around it’s manufacturing processes is an age old practice that is still valid to this day.
+As processes, materials, tools, and parts are standardized or simplified in a manufacturing environment, a finished product’s total production time will decrease.
+In the modern era of manufacturing, the need for, and execution of, instant access to information, data, and precision parts is vastly different from Henry Ford’s time.
+Although this may be true, the benefits of planning the design of a product around its manufacturing processes is an age-old practice that is still valid to this day.

-Most products in the manufacturing industry can, in some way, be tied to a machining operation.
-Whether the product requires machined parts to complete its’ assembly, or it requires precision machined tooling for subassembly fabrication, machining operations are often the core of product development and manufacturing.
-With the spotlight on machining, what are the essential items that must be considered when designing a part for manufacturability?
+Most products in the manufacturing industry can be linked, in some way, to a machining operation.
+Whether a product requires machined parts to complete its’ assembly, or it requires precision machined tooling for subassembly fabrication, machining operations are often the core of product development and manufacturing.
+With the spotlight on machining, what are the essential items to consider when designing a part for manufacturability?
 How does a machined part go from concept to reality?
 The following information should assist in the effort to achieve a manufacturable product.

-One of the first things to consider when designing a machined part for manufacture is to assess what manufacturing processes will have to occur and in what order they will need to occur in.
+One of the first things to consider when designing a machined part for manufacture is to assess what manufacturing processes need to occur and in what order.

-● Saw cutting – Completed using vertical or horizontal bandsaws.
-Typically used as an initial operation to bring bar and round stock to size for further machining operations.
-When batches of parts must be saw cut, material stops should be utilized to provide repeatability of the saw cut length.
-When selecting tolerances for saw cut material it is important to note that a unilateral tolerance should be assigned to ensure that enough material is present for the proceeding machining operations. (ex.
-3.00 + .03/- 0)
+● Saw cutting – Completed using vertical or horizontal bandsaws, typically used as an initial operation to bring bar and round stock to size for further machining operations.
+When batches of parts must be saw cut, material stops should provide repeatability of the saw cut length.
+When selecting tolerances, it is important to note that a unilateral tolerance should be assigned to ensure enough material is present for the proceeding machining operations (ex.
+3.00 + .03/-0).

-Accommodating for the world of complex shape machined parts is easily achieved by the way of a CNC (Computer Numerical Control) milling center.
+Accommodating for the world of complex shape machined parts is readily achieved using a CNC (Computer Numerical Control) milling center.
 These automated machine tools exponentially increase the capability of more complex and precision parts to be manufactured.

-The simultaneous, and positional capabilities of 5-axis CNC machine tools are currently rising in popularity due to the reduction in setup time as compared to more traditional 3-axis work.
+The simultaneous and positional capabilities of 5-axis CNC machine tools are currently rising in popularity due to reduced setup time compared to more traditional 3-axis work.

-Horizontal CNC milling machines offer great chip evacuation that is a direct result from the orientation of the part, and the spindle inside of the enclosure.
+Horizontal CNC milling machines offer excellent chip evacuation that directly results from the part’s orientation and the spindle inside the enclosure.
 Increasing chip evacuation will improve surface finishes and tool life.

-● Turning – A machining process that utilizes a multi axis machine with a non-rotating cutting tool that subractively removes material from rotating round stock.
-Traditional manually operated lathes move in two axis.
+● Turning – A machining process utilizing a multi-axis machine with a non-rotating cutting tool that removes material from rotating round stock.
+Traditional manually operated lathes move in two axes.